unresolved-contradictions/unresolved-contradictions/content/posts/delivery-problem.md

 +++
-title = 'The UK's Delivery Problem' date = 2023-10-18T17:30:16+01:00
+categories = ['Policy', 'Politics'] title = """The UK's Delivery Problem""" date = 2023-10-18T17:30:16+01:00
+description = 'A look at the problems that the UK faces when it comes to policy delivery and the impacts on the electorate' slug = 'delivery-problem'
 +++

 ## The UK's reform problem